janet-lang/janet/CONTRIBUTING.md

 ## Janet style

-All janet code in the project should be formatted similar to the code in core.janet.
+All janet code in the project should be formatted similar to the code in src/boot/boot.janet.
 The auto formatting from janet.vim will work well.

 ## Typo Fixing and One-Line changes